solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 for fork weight.

-Rotation is activated on a block when N 2/3+ roots are achieved by of the previous subcommittee.
-The network will obseve some blocks with N roots, and some with N-1 roots.
+Rotation is activated on a block when N 2/3+ roots are achieved by the previous subcommittee.
+The network will observe some blocks with N roots, and some with N-1 roots.
 For each kind of rotation this document will show that N-1 blocks always converges to N without loss of liveness or breaking safety assumptions of optimistically